An Introduction to Neural Data Compression: Background

 The form of $Q$ as defined in Eq.~\ref{eq:discretized-density-model}, which we call a \textit{discretized density model}, is also useful in itself as a flexible model for discrete data.
 Examples include PixelCNN++ \cite{salimans2017pixelcnn++}, the prior distribution in a discrete flow \cite{hoogeboom2019integer}, as well as entropy models for neural compression \cite{mentzer2019practical}\cite{balle2018hyper}\cite{minnen2018joint}.

-The integral in Eq.~\ref{eq:discretized-density-model} in general is intractable to compute, but it can often be broken down into a series of univariate integrals for the models we discuss.
+The integral in Eq.~\ref{eq:discretized-density-model} in general is intractable to compute, but it can often be broken down into a series of univariate integrals.
 Therefore let us consider a univariate version of the discretized density model,

-Let $F_\theta$ denote the CDF of $q_\theta$, we can equivalently express the above in terms of a difference of CDF evaluations:
+Let $F_\theta$ denote the CDF of $q_\theta$, then we can equivalently express the above in terms of a difference of CDF evaluations:

-e.g., if $q_\theta$ is the density of a logistic distribution, then $F_\theta$ is the logistic sigmoid function common in deep learning.
+For example, if $q_\theta$ is the density of a logistic distribution, then $F_\theta$ is the logistic sigmoid function common in deep learning.

-\subsection{Autoregressive models}
+\section{Autoregressive models}

 Autoregressive models exploit the fact that we can write any probability distribution as a product of conditional distributions using the chain rule of probabilities \cite{bishop2006PRML},

 Here, $x_i$ is the $i$-th entry of the vector $\x$ and $\x_{< i}$ corresponds to all previous entries in an arbitrary order.
 The autoregressive factorization does not make any assumptions about the data distribution yet still allows us to easily incorporate useful assumptions.
 For example, a Markov assumption can be implemented by only considering the entries in $\x_{<i}$ which are close to $i$.
 A stationarity assumption is easily incorporated by using the same conditional distribution $p(x_i\,|\,\x_{< i})$ at every location.
 These two assumptions are often reasonable and can drastically reduce the amount of parameters of a model.